 Moreover, companies are adopting remote workforce models at a rapid pace.
 This demands the bolstering of cybersecurity policies and best practices to tackle new cyber risks and vulnerabilities.

 A secure remote access solution lets the organization verify that anyone connecting to their network uses a reliable connection and authenticates them to allow accessibility.
-Therefore, secure remote access is an essential component of any cybersecurity strategy to establish guarded remote access in today’s enterprise.
+Therefore, secure remote work is an essential component of any cybersecurity strategy to establish guarded remote access in today’s enterprise.

 What is secure remote access?